 - Beyond water, pests need food—obviously—to survive.
 Your kitchen is prime real estate for harvesting a meal for pests.
 Start by keeping your floors and counters clean.
 Take pantry items like cereal and oats that are normally stored in flimsy boxes and put them in sturdy air-tight containers.
 Regularly take out your trash to covered receptacles outside your home.

 - Good Fall maintenance usually includes weather-stripping repair.
-The benefits of keeping your home draft-free also keeps it pest-free.
+The benefits of keeping your home draft-free also keep it pest-free.

 - In the days leading up to cold temperatures, pests will likely already be hiding out on your property in firewood piles and shrubbery.
 Keep your firewood covered and dry and at least 20 feet from structures.
 Well-kept bushes and trees are harder for pests to hide out in.